Taskforces

 Leads: Lizzy Boots, Alzheimer Centre Limburg, Maastricht University, Maastricht, The Netherlands l.boots@maastrichtuniversity.nl ; David Neal, Amsterdam University Medical Centre, Amsterdam, The Netherlands d.n.neal@amsterdamumc.nl

-Contact person: Lizzy Boots l.boots@maastrichtuniversity.nl
+Contact: Lizzy Boots l.boots@maastrichtuniversity.nl

 Established: 2012; Annual INTERDEM meeting, London UK

-Updated May 2023 (new leadership)
+Updated April 2023 (new leadership)

 Background

 Work towards understanding the contribution of Assistive Technologies (AT) has gathered momentum in recent years.
-In 2017 this taskforce reviewed the state of the art of AT, focussing on: managing everyday life; participating in pleasurable meaningful activities; dementia care provision; and identifying gaps in the evidence and challenges for future research 1
+In 2017 this taskforce reviewed the state of the art of AT, focussing on: managing everyday life; participating in pleasurable meaningful activities; dementia care provision; and identifying gaps in the evidence and challenges for future research 1.

-Various challenges have been acknowledged, such as: slow adoption, commercialisation and implementation of AT for people with dementia; lack of high quality scientific research into the effectiveness and cost-effectiveness of AT; and limited attention to the needs of technology users, with respect to, for example, the aesthetics of technological support systems, potential stigmatizing effects of dementia-specific technologies, and the influence of technology on relationships between care-recipients and care-providers1.
-These challenges around AT can be categorized as implementation gaps, evidence gaps and needs gaps.
+• slow adoption, commercialisation and implementation of AT for people with dementia; lack of high quality scientific research into the effectiveness/cost-effectiveness of AT; limited attention to the needs of technology users, with respect to, for example, the aesthetics of technological support systems;

 INTERDEM has supported collaborative pan-European research into AT, including two programmes funded by EU HORIZON 2020 Marie Sklodowska-Curie Actions, INDUCT and DISTINCT.
 INDUCT (the Interdisciplinary Network for Dementia Using Current Technology (INDUCT) aimed at developing a multi-disciplinary, inter-sectorial educational research framework for Europe to improve technology and care for people with dementia and to provide the evidence to show how technology can improve the lives of people with dementia 2.
 Several publications in peer review journals have arisen from INDUCT, providing new insights towards bridging implementation, evidence and needs gaps, and some of its work was published in a recent book 3.
-DISTINCT (Dementia: Intersectorial Strategy for Training and Innovation Network for Current Technology), building on INDUCT, further supports fifteen Early Stage Researchers (ESRs) across Europe and has also already generated many peer-reviewed publications 4.
+DISTINCT (Dementia: Intersectorial Strategy for Training and Innovation Network for Current Technology), building on INDUCT, further supports fifteen Early Stage Researchers (ESRs) across Europe and has already generated many peer-reviewed publications 4.
 The DISTINCT ESRs work within three themes, namely: technology to fulfil potential and obligations at a societal level; technology to manage one’s own life; and technology enabling participation in social activities 5.
 Despite these successes, INDUCT and DISTINCT have only scratched the surface: major implementation, evidence and needs gaps remain.

 Overall Aim